Cees Lok: Playing career

-Cees began his career at FC Wageningen before he entered service at NEC.
+Cees began his career at Wageningen before he entered service at NEC.
 There, he became a stable and highly acclaimed defender who would finally play 230 league games for the Nijmegen club.
 He managed to score 57 goals in these matches.
 Because of his height he was also often used as a striker at NEC.
 His final years there were marked by injuries.
 Following yet another return after a serious injury, he managed to score the winning goal against Feyenoord in his comeback match.
 As a player, he gained the nickname The Living Legend from the NEC supporters.

 Managerial career

 NEC

 After his playing career he remained under contract with NEC and he became the coach of the second team.
 After Johan Neeskens was fired as head coach at NEC in December 2004, Lok succeeded him, initially as caretaker coach.
 However, he completed the season successfully.
 On 10 May 2005, he then attained his Professional Football Coach Diploma, following an internship at both Arsenal and NEC.

 After having been head coach of NEC for one year and despite the good performance of the club, he unexpectedly resigned from his post and left, due to differences in perspective between him and the board.